• Facebook

 cache.Insert(key, product, null, Cache.DefaultAbsolute, Cache.NoSlidingExpiration, CacheItemPriority.Default);

 The following example sets the Absolute Expiration for an item that already exists within the cache with no expiration set.
-This requires no need of re-adding or re-inserting the item into the cache.
+This eliminates the need to re-add or reinsert the item into the cache.

 // Precondition: Cache is already connected